 Core Symptoms in 2025: What Are We Seeing?

 Recent clinical observations and epidemiological studies highlight a refined set of symptoms that are most commonly reported.
-These include:

 1. Respiratory and Upper Airway Manifestations